 Most builders will install either position, recognition, landing/taxi lights and or an anti collision strobe light on their airplane at some point during construction.

 Some do not, and if you are flying day VFR only, I would recommend to install at least a red tail strobe or wingtip white strobe as a bare minimum as can be required in some countries.

 To see and be seen is the credo, especially in circumstances where visibility is reduced and in high traffic situations around airports and in training areas, where instructors are busy with students.

 Several manufacturers are selling LED position and landing lights (including LED strobes too), these are very reliable with a long service life, probably longer than the aircraft.
 Current draw is much less resulting in thinner cables and there is more weight savings too because the high voltage unit is no longer necessary.

 One drawback might be that prices are still relatively high, but that should improve as eventually production numbers will go up.
 On this page we highlight the different types of lights used on general aviation aircraft.

 External lights must comply to certain aviation rules and regulations regarding the emitted light.
 It describes the color, position and angle of visibility from where the light must be seen around the aircraft.

 The lights are not restricted to the standard red, green and white position lights, sometimes called navigation lights, only.

-Military aircraft are sometimes equipped with a low intensity infrared beacon or strobe for detection during night flying.
+Military aircraft are sometimes equipped with a low intensity infrared beacon or strobe for detection during night flying with infrared goggles.